jancewicz/jancewicz/README.md

 - 🔭 I’m working as a junior front-end developer in PKO Bank Polski.

-- 🌱 I’m currently into learning **golang and backend engineering stuff**.
+- 🌱 I’m currently learning **golang and backend engineering stuff**.

 - 👨‍💻 **All of my projects are available <a href="https://github.com/jancewicz?tab=repositories">here</a> at GitHub.**